 Each institution puts on a complimentary studies programme for their students to provide social, moral, ethical and cultural education, as well as prepare students for applying to higher education, training or employment.
 The programme includes complimentary studies lessons, weekly assemblies, and trips to a range of higher education, apprenticeship and careers events.

-There will also be many opportunities for enrichment – which may include additional AS qualifications (the Extended Project Qualification or General Studies) – as well as sport, extra-curricular clubs and community service.
+There will also be many opportunities for enrichment – which may include additional qualifications (the Extended Project Qualification or General Studies) – as well as Duke of Edinburgh award scheme, sport, extra-curricular clubs and community service.

 ACfE is built on the values of ambition, respect, trust and care that form the core ethos of our four institutions.
 Students will be part of an exciting, lively and creative group of some 370 students at 16-19, each valued as a member of a vibrant learning community committed to helping you achieve your ambitions and preparing you for a bright future.